Tutorial on amortized optimization: Learning the model's parameters

 \subsubsection{Regression-based learning}

-The first learning method we consider is to regress the model's prediction $\hat y_\theta(x)$ onto a ground-truth solution $y^\star(x)$.
+Learning can be done by regressing the model's prediction $\hat y_\theta(x)$ onto a ground-truth solution $y^\star(x)$.
 These minimize some distance between the predictions and ground-truth so that the expectation over the context distribution $p(x)$ is minimal.
 With a Euclidean distance, for example, regression-based learning solves

 $\gL_{\rm reg}$ is typically optimized with an adaptive first-order gradient-based method that is able to directly differentiate the loss with respect to the model's parameters.